drout0/opengltmp/README.md

 # drout0.github.io

-softweloper (never heard of this word before, so i'm claiming it ;-)
+softweloper (never heard of this word before (as of Nov 11,2020), so i'm claiming it ;-)